athenamarsden-bio/igblast_container/README.md

 # AIRU Custom IgBlast Container

 This container functions to annotate airr-seq sequences as part of various B-cell analytic pipelines.
-It automatically pulls data from OGRDB (https://ogrdb.airr-community.org/) during container building
+It automatically pulls data from OGRDB (https://ogrdb.airr-community.org/) during container building.

+The build process also loads in a run script for ease of use, the usage for the run script is detailed below.

 ## Example and Usage